jibbsmathew/Ads-CTR-Forecasting-using-Python/README.md

 #### Getting Started
 To start with Ads CTR Analysis and Forecasting, follow these steps:

-1. **Download Dataset:** Obtain the dataset for Ads CTR Analysis and Forecasting from [link-to-dataset].
+1. **Download Dataset:** Obtain the dataset for Ads CTR Analysis and Forecasting from [here](https://statso.io/ads-click-through-rate-case-study/)

 2. **Setup Python Environment:** Ensure you have Python installed along with necessary libraries like Pandas, Matplotlib, and Scikit-Learn.